-Lily’s Treasure Chest – We ate here for lunch on two occassions and the grilled fish with rice and beans was incredible!
+We ate here for lunch on two occasions and the grilled fish with rice and beans was incredible!
 The drinks were strong and the service was good but the prices were a bit on the high side for lunch.
 We were told they have a great breakfast but we didn’t have a chance to check it out.

-Other popular spots – Blue Water Grill, Belize Chocolate Company, El Patio, Casa Picaso, Estel’s, Elvi’s Kitchen, Waruguma.
+Blue Water Grill, Belize Chocolate Company, El Patio, Casa Picasso, Estel’s, Elvi’s Kitchen, Waruguma.
 Ask your tour guides or other locals for recommendations for authentic restaurants serving local food.

 Belize is a beautiful country and I’m so glad I had the opportunity to visit, even for 36 hours!
-I hope this quick overview helps you plan your getaway.
+I hope my Belize 101 – For First Timers overview helps you plan your getaway.
 Please come back and tell me about your experience!

 Have you been to Belize?
 Are you planning a trip?
 Tell me about in the comments!